metadata toggle

 Special precautions for use

-Before the product is administered owners should be instructed to have a box of powdered glucose at home.
+Before the veterinary medicinal product is administered owners should be instructed to have a box of powdered glucose at home.
 Signs of hunger, increasing anxiety, unstable locomotion, muscle twitching, stumbling or sinking in the rear legs and disorientation indicate progression of hypoglycaemia and requires immediate administration of glucose solution and food to restore blood glucose levels.

 Polyuria, polydipsia and polyphagia in combination in chronic cases with weight loss, general bad condition, loss of hair or abnormal furry coat and lethargy are the most common clinical symptoms of hyperglycaemia and require administration of insulin to restore blood glucose levels to the normal range.

-The use of progestagens (oestrus inhibitors) in patients suffering from diabetes mellitus should be avoided.
 Stress and irregular extra exercise must be avoided.
 Care must be taken with the use of corticosteroids.
 Ovariohysterectomy may have to be considered.

 It is important to establish a strict feeding schedule in consultation with the owner which will include a minimum of fluctuations and changes.
-Administration of the product must be carried out by an adult responsible for the welfare of the animal.

 Operator warnings

 Accidental self-injection can provoke clinical signs of hypoglycaemia and there is a low possibility of an allergic reaction.
 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.
-In case of accidental self-injection seek medical advice immediately and show the package insert to the doctor.

 Adverse reactions